MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/prepare-disaster-recovery.md

 You use the Encryption Key Backup or Restore Wizard to back up encryption keys on the management servers and Self-Service Portal.
 This wizard is located on the Service Manager installation media in the Tools\\SecureStorageBackup folder.

 ### Back up the encryption key

+To back up the encryption key, follow these steps:

 1. Sign in to the computer that hosts the Service Manager management server of data warehouse management server by using an account that is a member of the Administrators group.
 2. In Windows Explorer, open the Tools\\SecureStorageBackup folder on the installation media.